 But having employees who perform better than you do is not a ding on your leadership.
 Your job is to get the best people and help them — through instruction, feedback, and encouragement — to do and give their best.
 Otherwise, you’re not your best.

 Being able to manage people’s potential so that it grows into full accomplishment takes a huge amount of work, and it’s enormously rewarding.
-What about making a goal for yourself to give the people who work for you lots of reasons to call home with pride?
+Why not make a goal for yourself to give the people who work for you lots of reasons to call home with pride?

 Do the work that’s needed — for yourself and your employees.
 Enjoy it all fiercely.
 And then go call your mother so she can enjoy it too.